renesas-rz/rzv2n_opencv_accelerator/README.md

 ## 5.2 OCA_ConflictNotification

 ### [Summary]
-Sets the behavior when DRP conflicts occur (exception error occurs or not).
+Sets the behavior when OpenCVA is executed simultaneously in multi-process or multi-thread (exception error occurs or not).

 ### [Function name]
 OCA_ConflictNotification